dr-mushtaq/Academic-writing/Research Paper/Literature review.md

 -  Who are the key scholars in your field? •
 -  What topics have ben overlooked?

+  # Importance of Literature review
+- it helps clarity research questions
+- it helps establish a context for research
+- It helps you avoids incidental plagiarism
+- it support your own finding
+- It helps assess the quality of previous research
+- it helps to identify problem

 ## 📑 Table of Contents

 - [Title](#Title)